 Day 1: Delhi - Tijara 102 km

-The minute that you step outside the airplane into Delhi Airport, you feel that
+The minute that you step outside the airplane in Delhi Airport, you feel that

 you are in India.
 People are just standing, busy doing nothing.
 Even at midnight